simon-panek/reading-notes/README.md

 ---|---|---
 O|O|X
 X|X|X
-###### Yet to figure out why this does not show up correctly in the deployed version.
+###### Yet to figure out why this chart does not show up correctly in the deployed version.
 Possible issue with the theme?

 #### My GitHub [Portfolio](https://github.com/paneks19)